Lockheed L-188 Electra: Development

-By mid-20th century, Lockheed had established a strong position in commercial airliner production with its piston-engined Constellation series.
+By the mid-20th century, Lockheed had established a strong position in commercial airliner production with its piston-engined Constellation series.
 Further development brought turboprop engines to the Constellation airframe with the Lockheed L-1249 Super Constellation.

 In 1951, Lockheed was approached by Capital Airlines to develop a new turboprop airliner, which was designated the YC-130, but no other carriers had any interest, so the design was dropped.
 Subsequently, Capital Airlines went on to order 60 British Vickers Viscounts.
 In 1954, as a result of American Airlines' interest in developing a twin-engined aircraft, the idea resurfaced and the company offered a twin-engined design now designated the CL-303.
 This newer design was a high-wing type and would allow for 60 to 70 passengers.
 This design was also shelved for lack of interest from other carriers.

 The following year, American Airlines revised its requirement to a four-engine design for 75 passengers with 2000 mi range.
 Lockheed proposed a new design, the CL-310 with a low wing and four Rolls-Royce Darts or Napier Elands.
 The CL-310 design met the American Airlines requirements, but failed to meet those of another interested carrier, Eastern Air Lines.
 Its requirements were for a longer range, a minimum cruising speed of 350 mph, and increased seating capacity to the 85-to-90-passenger level.
 Lockheed redesigned the CL-310 to use the Allison 501-D13 turboprop engine, a civilian version of the T56 developed for the Lockheed C-130 Hercules military transport.
 The airframe was stretched to allow for more seats and handle the increased performance.
 This design was launched as the Model 188 with an order for 35 by American Airlines on June 8, 1955.
 This was followed by Eastern Air Lines with an order for 40 on September 27, 1955.
 The first aircraft took 26 months to complete, and by that time Lockheed had orders for 129.
 The prototype, a Model 188A, first flew on December 6, 1957, two months ahead of schedule.
 Lockheed was awarded a type certificate by the Civil Aeronautics Administration (CAA) on 22 August 1958.
 The first delivery – to Eastern Air Lines – was on October 8, 1958, but it did not enter service until January 12, 1959.

 In 1957, the United States Navy issued a requirement for an advanced maritime patrol aircraft.
-Lockheed proposed a development of the Electra that was later placed into production as the P-3 Orion, which had much greater success — the Orion has been in continual front-line service for more than 50 years.
+Lockheed proposed a development of the Electra that was later placed into production as the P-3 Orion, which had much greater success – the Orion has been in continual front-line service for more than 50 years.